foobacca/ood-rules/notes.md

 So I have the time period, the type and the row (= person)

 ### versions/1/

+Notes: if you want the code read, just show a snippet, but if just showing the "shape" of the code, then can show longer section, but tell people not to try to parse it

 At one point in development I am using dicts a lot, which means a lot of my logic is in if/else statements as I move around the code.